Infinity-ops/GetStartWith_Numpy/README.md

 # GetStartWith_Numpy
 ## Numpy_Tutorial

+### Install and import
+Numpy is an easy package to install.
+Open up your terminal program (for Mac users) or command line (for PC users) and install it using either of the following commands:

+    conda install numpy

+OR

+    pip install numpy

 The `NumPy` library is a popular open source Python library used for scientific computing applications, and is an acronym for `"Numerical Python"`.
 NumPy's operations are divided into three main categories:
 1. Fourier Transform and Shape Manipulation
 2. Mathematical and Logical Operations, and